gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 # {{page.category}}: {{page.title}}

-> If you just want to see the code, scroll down to the bottom (if it's not there yet, it's coming).
+In this article, I'll go over how to find all of the groups that a user is a member of.
+While the code is in C#, the principals can be applied to any language that can make LDAP queries.

-In this article, I'll go over how to find all of the groups that a user is a member of in .NET - specifically, C#.
 It's first important to understand how a user even becomes a member of a group - it's not as straight-forward as you may think.
 So if you haven't already, read that article first:

 > [What makes a member a member?]({% post_url 2018-06-07-what-makes-a-member %})